By Michael Hall

 Dealing effectively with swelling falls into two categories:

-- Mobilizing or moving the fluid so that it doesn’t accumulate
+- Mobilising or moving the fluid so that it doesn’t accumulate;

 Whatever your health circumstances, if you want the best possible physical health results, give Bodyflow Therapy a trial.
 You will be glad that you did.

-- For complex or chronic conditions, you may qualify for CDM assistance, allowing you to receive 5 allied health services each calendar year with a referral from your GP.
-For more information, please call now Bodywise Health on 1 300 263 994.
+- For complex or chronic conditions, you may qualify for the EPC (Enhanced Primary Care Program) allowing you to receive 5 allied health services each calendar year with a referral from your GP.
+For more information, please call Bodywise Health now on 1300 263 994.